YamanSD/SortingVisualizer/README.md

 ## Usage

-Once the project is installed, you run the main.py file by executing the following command:
+1. Once the project is installed, you run the main.py file by: `python3 main.py`

-The visualizer's GUI will be displayed, allowing you to interact with the sorting algorithms.
+2. The visualizer's GUI will be displayed, allowing you to interact with the sorting algorithms.

 ## Features

-The SortingVisualizer project provides the following features:
+The GUI provides the following controls:

 - Start/Stop: Control the execution of the current sorting algorithm.
 - Shuffle Array: Randomly shuffle the elements in the array.